-When you hear "picture books," most people immediately think of books for little kids.
-But between a new crop of illustrated books that are works of art and the old classics that you never outgrow, those people would be wrong.
-Here's a list of books with pictures that even I'm not too old to love.
+When you hear “picture books,” you probably think of books for little kids.
+But between a new crop of illustrated books that are works of art and the old classics that you never outgrow, you would be wrong.
+Here’s a list of books with pictures that even I’m not too old to love.

 The Extraordinary Adventures of Ordinary Basil by Wiley Miller